 Does this arrangement require legislative approval?

-One current proposal being considered for the name of the law school is “UIC John Marshall Law School.”
+The name of the law school will be “UIC John Marshall Law School.”

-No. The law school would remain at the downtown location at Jackson and State streets, which is in the heart of the Loop and the city’s legal district.
+No. The law school will remain at the downtown location at Jackson and State streets, which is in the heart of the Loop and the city’s legal district.

 What are the benefits to students?

-JMLS would continue to provide J.D., LL.M., and M.J. students with a practice-ready experience in state-of-the-art facilities in Chicago’s Loop.
-Benefits would include:
+JMLS will continue to provide J.D., LL.M., and M.J. students with a practice-ready experience in state-of-the-art facilities in Chicago’s Loop.
+Benefits will include:

 - opportunities for interdisciplinary work and potential new joint and dual-degree programs aligned with UIC strengths, in disciplines such as the health sciences, engineering and technology, urban planning, public administration, the social sciences and business